Skip to the main content.

 3. For rewarding teams with equity

-There are various ways to share equity with the people that make a difference, including those not on the payroll whom you feel make a valuable contribution, like an advisor or contractor.
+There are various ways to share equity with the people who make a difference, including those not on the payroll whom you feel make a valuable contribution, like an advisor or contractor.

 HMRC valuation